MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_06-Implement_Network_Traffic_Management.md

 1. From the Cloud Shell pane, run the following to use existing resource group that will be hosting the lab environment (replace the `[Azure_region]` placeholder with the name of an Azure region where you intend to deploy Azure virtual machines)(you can use the "(Get-AzLocation).Location" cmdlet to get the region list):

+   >**Note**: deployId is the deployment-id of your lab and if need to know it, please find it in environment details tab.
+Please replace [deployId] with deployment-id

    ```pwsh
    $location = '[Azure_region]'